First bounds on effective muon interactions using the NA64$\mu$ experiment at CERN: Analysis and results

 The key quantity to extract the current NA64$\mu$ bound and future sensitivity to the SMEFT and $\nu$SMEFT is the production cross section of this process, which can be conveniently separated into the convolution of a $1\rightarrow2$ and a $2\rightarrow 3$ process~\cite{Gninenko:2018ter,Liang:2021kgw}

 where $\mathcal{J}_i^{\mu}(k_1,k_2)=\overline{u}(k_1)\Gamma_i^\mu v(k_2)$ is the fermion current of the outgoing $\chi_1$ and $\chi_2$, with $\Gamma^\mu_i$ the Lorentz structure of the current, $\mathcal{M}_{j\nu}(p,p^\prime,p_i,p_f,k)$ is the amplitude of the remaining $2\rightarrow 3$ process with $k=k_1+k_2$.
 The $i,j$ indices indicate the sum over the operators mediating the process.
+The factorization of the $2\to4$ phase space is obtained by introducing an intermediate momentum of a virtual particle ($k=k_1+k_2$) and inserting a representation of unity that enforces, through Dirac delta distributions, that $k^\mu=k_1^\mu+k_2^\mu$ and $k^2=(k_1+k_2)^2$.
+This allows the $2\to 4$ phase space to be written as a convolution of a $2\to3$ phase space, describing the production process $p+p_i \to p' + p_f +k$, and a $1\to2$ phase space, corresponding to the decay of the off-shell virtual particle $k\to k_1 +k_2$.
+In this way, the four-body kinematics are organized into the convolution of a sequential production–decay process.
+The integration over the invariant mass $k^2$ of the intermediate virtual state links the two contributions.
 For the SMEFT case, following the spirit of the global analyses, we will simultaneously consider the contribution of the four relevant operators as discussed in Sec.~\ref{sec:SMEFT}.
 In the $\nu$SMEFT case we will introduce the operators one at a time and therefore we will consider $i=j$ and no sum over operators.
-For notational convenience, we will omit the operator indices $i,j$ in the remainder of this section.
+The SM contribution should always be considered in both cases; however, for notational convenience, we will omit it, as well as the operator indices $i,j$, in the remainder of this section (see Eqs.~(\ref{eq:sigmaSMEFT}), (\ref{eq:sigmanuSMEFTnc}) and (\ref{eq:sigmanuSMEFTcc}) for the complete final expressions).

 We can rearrange the differential cross section and write~\cite{Gninenko:2018ter,Liang:2021kgw},

 where

 is the $1\to2$ process integrated over the 2-body phase space and $d\sigma^{2\to 3}_{\mu\nu}=d{\rm Lips}_{2\to 3}|\overline{\mathcal{M}_{2\to 3}}|^2_{\mu\nu}$, where we define $d{\rm Lips}_{2\to 3}$ as the $2\to 3$ Lorentz invariant phase space and the squared matrix element averaged over initial lepton spin as